 We think so.
 We think there is a pathway beyond the pale of formal schooling and professional academia, and we want to help you find it.
 We want to create a safe, welcoming space for you to go directly to the sources and take some big risks in your learning.
-We want you to be indulgent and curious in your reading and thinking, to explore big ideas and share meaningful questions together in conversation with a community of curious and intellectually alive adults.
+We want you to be indulgent and curious in your reading and thinking, exploring big ideas and sharing meaningful questions together in conversation with a community of curious and intellectually alive adults.

-It is widely believed that reading challenging, thought-provoking and inspirational books adds an immeasurable value to life.
+It is widely believed that reading challenging, thought-provoking books of this caliber adds an immeasurable value to life.
 The experience can be empowering, liberating, and life-changing.
-Reading doesn’t stop with school, but is something we carry on into life.
+Reading of this sort does not stop with school, but is something we carry on into life.
 It is, indeed, a lifelong pursuit.

 A busy adult seeking to carry on lifelong reading of the highest caliber in leisure faces significant road blocks.

 First of all, who has the time?
-If we look at it and are honest with the way we spend our time, we would make time, if we think it is truly worthwhile.
+But if we look at it and are honest with the way we spend our time, we would make time, if we think it is truly worthwhile.
 A course of serious reading and discussion through the greatest books is surely one of the most worthwhile adventures of our life, worth dedicating time and energy in the pursuit of its fulfillment.

 But agreeing that this is so is not enough.
 How do we begin?
-The most challenging books, the classics, the ones which are potentially life-changing, can also seem too daunting or intimidating to take on by ourselves.
-We feel we cannot go it alone, that we need other people with which to talk and share our questions – and to spur us on to the challenge.
+The most challenging books, the classics, the ones which are potentially life-changing, can also seem – and be – too daunting to take on by ourselves.
+We may feel we cannot go it alone, that we need other people with whom to talk and share our questions – and to spur us on to the challenge.

 But there are problems with both alternatives.

 You might, then, choose to join book club.
 If - that is – you can find one on a great book.
-Book clubs have the advantage of independence, as well as a friendly, informal discussion environment.
+Book clubs have the advantage of freedom from the academic environment, as well as offering a friendly, informal discussion environment.
 The disadvantage of book clubs is that they typically shy away from challenging material and the classics, and the conversations tend to lose focus.
 Conversations tend to be more about sharing opinions and less about inquiring and learning together.
 Book clubs also tend to be closed, private groups, instead of an open, growing community.
-A book club of this sort can be enjoyable in its own right, but for someone looking to take on the challenges of a rich heritage, who has the need for a supportive community, it can be discouraging.
+A book club of this sort can be enjoyable in its own right; but for someone looking to take on the challenges of a rich heritage, someone who has the need for a supportive community, it can be discouraging.

-Where should the reader go?
+Where should the reader go, then?
 No wonder so many of us give up before even setting down the path.